agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 inequality.

-**re-write Claim**: Lower life expectancy reduces welfare by 15 to 50 percent in developing countries
+**re-write Claim**: Lower life expectancy reduces welfare by 15 to 50 percent in developing countries.

-**Subject**: The amount by which the welfare is reduced in developing countries, if they didn't have "lower life expectancy"
+**Subject**: The amount by which the welfare is reduced in developing countries, if they didn't have "lower life expectancy".

 **Predicate**: 15 to 50 %

 **Note**: The welfare metric is a formula which takes in life expectancy as an input.
-If you change that value for russia from

 **Example-sub**: